Robbbo-T/Robbbo-T/README.md

     34. Implementation of advanced environmental controls.
     35. Optimization of environmental control impact.
     36. Research on environmental control sustainability.
-    37. Development of environmental system monitoring.
+    37. Development of environmental system monitori
-    38